Contact Us

 Ready to Adapt to the New Rules?

-Schedule a no-obligation call with our e-commerce experts to review your current shipping strategy and explore how a bulk freight and U.S. fulfillment solution can help you maintain profitability and customer satisfaction in a post-de minimis world.
+Schedule a no-obligation call with our team to review your supply chain strategy and explore how a bulk freight and U.S. warehousing solution can help you maintain profitability and navigate the new regulations.

 What is the de minimis exemption, and why is it changing?